syncfusion-content/wpf-docs/wpf/TabControl/Appearance.md

 # Appearance in WPF TabControl (TabControlExt)

-This section explains different UI customization, theming options available in [TabControl](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt.html).
+This section explains different UI customization and theming options available in [TabControl](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt.html).

 ## Change flow direction

 You can change the flow direction of the `TabControl` layout from right to left by setting the `FlowDirection` property value as `RightToLeft`.
-The Default value of `FlowDirection` property is `LeftToRight`.
+The default value of `FlowDirection` property is `LeftToRight`.

 {% tabs %}
 {% highlight XAML %}